-The current Central Library of Milwaukee Public Library opened in 1898 as a shared space with the Milwaukee Public Museum.
-Ferry and Clas architects won the design competition with a neo Renaissance style u-shaped building.
+The Milwaukee Public Library’s Central Library opened in 1898 as a shared space with the Milwaukee Public Museum.
+The architectural firm of Ferry and Clas won the design competition and built a Neo-Renaissance style U-shaped building.
 The exterior of the building is Bedford limestone.
 Much of the intricate outside carving was done by craftsmen standing on scaffolding.
-Interior materials include mahogany and oak hardwoods, brass, Sienna marble, plaster, stucco, tessera tile and scagliola.
-The most recent addition was completed in 1957, and added two stories above and four levels below ground.
+Interior materials include mahogany and oak hardwoods, brass, Sienna marble, plaster, stucco, tesserae tile and scagliola.
+The most recent addition to the building was completed in 1957 and added two stories above and four levels below ground.
 The most recent added feature to the building’s exterior is a green roof with solar panels.